Anve94/SudokuSolver/README.md

 Solves a sudoku based on a given image

 # To do
+- Add requirements.txt file to help with installation of PIP packages;
-- Add more validation and cleanup validation
+- Add more validation and cleanup validation;
-- Cleanup debug messaging stuff
+- Cleanup debug messaging stuff;
-- Cleanup other parts of code
+- Cleanup other parts of code;
-- Add more comments to explain logic and functionality
+- Add more comments to explain logic and functionality;
-- Fix PEP-8 complacancy issues (loads and loads and loads of them)
+- Fix PEP-8 complacancy issues (loads and loads and loads of them);
-- Improve performance
+- Improve performance;
-- Work better with images in which the grid does not solely comprise of straight lines
+- Work better with images in which the grid does not solely comprise of straight lines;
-- Better support for images that have a contrasting background, such as a table behind the paper
+- Better support for images that have a contrasting background, such as a table behind the paper.

 # Requirements to run this software
 - Python 2.7
-- OpenCV (incl PIP package)
+- OpenCV locally installed
-- Pytesseract
+- Pytesseract PIP package
-- Native Tesseract OCR Engine callable from shell
+- Native Tesseract OCR Engine locally installed and callable from shell
 - PIL PIP package
 - Some other stuff I cannot remember right now